2025 Northwest Horn Symposium

 Featured Performers

 Kevin Newton is a New York based horn player and educator.
 As a chamber musician he has performed with Imani Winds, Orchestra of St. Luke’s Chamber Ensemble, Metropolitan Horn Authority, Roomful of Teeth and Tredici Bacci.
 A proponent of new music, Kevin has performed in several premieres including, most recently, Nathalie Joachim’s Seen, written for Imani Winds with whom he appeared as guest hornist.
 Other recent premieres include Untethered, a solo piece written for him by Erin Busch as a part of the 2020 Composers Conference.
 His horn quartet, Metropolitan Horn Authority will premiere several new commissioned works in 2021.
-Kevin is on the horn faculty of Manhattan School of Music’s Precollege division and MSM Summer.
+Kevin is on the faculty of the Curtis Institute of Music and is the horn professor of Manhattan School of Music’s Contemporary Performance Program.

 Informed by their decidedly un-Wagnerian values of inclusivity, diversity, and visibility, the LGBTuben Quintet aims to build and expand the cannon for their flexible ensemble and advance a non-hierarchical agenda that includes affecting positive social change and creating broader representation for the historically underrepresented.